-- (1) The population for 2012 was obtained from the 2010 U.S. Census Bureau count.
-The population for 2013 thru 2015 was obtained from the Business Development Board of Palm Beach County.
+- (1) The population for 2013 thru 2015 was obtained from the Business Development Board of Palm Beach County.
 The population for 2016 thru 2019 was obtained from the University of Florida Bureau of Economic and Business Research.
 The population for 2020 was obtained from the 2020 U.S. Census Bureau count.
-The population for 2021 was obtained from the University of Florida Bureau of Economic Business Administration. - (2) Source: Business Development Board of Palm Beach County - (3) Source: School District of Palm Beach County
+The population for 2021 thru 2022 was obtained from the University of Florida Bureau of Economic Business Administration. - (2) Source: Business Development Board of Palm Beach County - (3) Source: School District of Palm Beach County